-Steve Harvey once commented to an African-American female contestant on Family Fued that he thought women with short hair styles exuded confidence.
+Steve Harvey once commented to an African-American female contestant on Family Fued that he thought women with short hairstyles exuded confidence.
 Some people may hold a different opinion.
-However, there are some perks and considerations for having short African American hair.
+However, there are some perks and considerations for having African American short hairstyles.
 Some people have shared how short hair styles require more maintenance and take more time to style; yet they balance out with the fact that getting used to the styles provides them with greater ease as time goes by.
-Such styles become cozy over time and women juggling a lot of plates will often opt for the stylish short styles.
+Short hairstyles become cozy over time and women juggling a lot of plates will often opt for the stylish short haircuts.
 There are some wondrous examples of trending short styles that turn heads and don’t require a lot of work.

 There are some African-American women who have trouble getting their hair to grow.
 They can turn this around by rocking styles so ingeniously created for their short length, that it turns the problem into an outright blessing.

 Although there might not be a lot of it, that short hair requires loving attention.
 For example, it will need moisture through natural hair conditioning treatments with products like Nexxus Humesctress Ultimate Moisturizing Conditioner.
 Regular trims will help the short style to hold its layers and form.

 Naturally black women are born with dark hair.
 Yet many fave the blonde hair.
 Bleaching and coloring hark hair can bring amazing results.
 Your options are endless – from few highlights, to strawberry and honey blonde, to light blonde; from natural hair of various length to many variations of relaxed hair and haircuts.
 No matter what your personal style is you can find a blonde shade and haircut that will look stunning on you.
 Make sure to check this post for DIY instructions on bleaching dark hair and blonde hairstyle suggestions: 45 Hottest Blonde Hairstyles for Black Women.